 Who this is for

-People dealing with immigration pressure and job pressure at the same time.
+People dealing with visa pressure and job pressure at the same time.

 If the layoff is real and the visa clock is real and everyone keeps telling you to just stay positive, come here instead.
 This page is for the part where you need a plan, not a pep talk.